-- 2 tbsp olive oil, plus more for brushing
+- 2 tablespoon olive oil, plus more for brushing

 - 4 cup all-purpose flour, plus more for dusting work area

-- 2 tablespoons fresh parsley, finely chopped, plus more for garnish
+- 2 tablespoon fresh parsley, finely chopped, plus more for garnish

 - Add yogurt, olive oil, salt, dried basil, dried oregano, and garlic powder to bowl, then whisk until combined.

 - Add flour and parsley to bowl and use a spatula to gently fold in with the other ingredients.
 Mix until dough comes together, about 5 to 7 minutes.

 - Generously dust a work area with flour.
 Turn out dough to work area and knead with your hands for about 4 minutes.
 Cut dough into 10 equal portions, rolling each one into a ball.
 If dough is too sticky to handle, dust with more flour as needed.

 - Cover dough balls with a towel and let rest for 15 minutes.
 While dough rests, heat a large pan over medium-low heat and set a plate nearby.